 Corrective jaw surgery, also called orthognathic surgery, provides one of the most dramatic transformations in oral and maxillofacial surgery.
 This life-changing procedure is necessary to correct complex jaw misalignment that nonsurgical treatments, such as braces or mouth guards, cannot fix.
-Jaw surgery can also be performed to treat severe cases of TMJ disorders or sleep apnea.
+Jaw surgery can also be performed to treat sleep apnea.

 At Park Cities Oral & Maxillofacial Surgery Associates - Dental Implant Expert, Dr. Phillips is an expert in evaluating, diagnosing, and correcting severe jaw problems with orthognathic surgery.
 Our team will work jointly with your orthodontist to make sure you receive the best treatment and achieve optimal results.

 When your upper and lower jaws grow at different rates or develop incorrectly, it can cause jaw dysfunction, such as an underbite or overbite.
 In minor cases of jaw misalignment, you can typically undergo orthodontic treatment.
 However, if you experience the symptoms below, you may suffer from severe jaw dysfunction and should seek treatment with our oral surgeon :

 If you suffer from any of the above complications, it's important to visit our office for a consultation.
 Dr. Phillips can examine your jaws and determine if corrective jaw surgery is necessary for preserving your oral health and function.
 After deciding if one or both of your jaws needs repositioning, we will discuss all your treatment options with you before proceeding.